girlguidinghertfordshire/ggherts/_posts/2024-06-12-external-first-aid-courses.md

 If you think your course meets Girlguiding requirements follow the steps below to upload your evidence to the learning platform.

+If you have attended an external first aid training course, organised through Girlguiding, please do not follow the process below.
+The county office will be informed of your attendee on the course by either the course organiser or trainer and will add the relevant qualification to your GO record.

 ## Step 1

 You **must** have completed the 1st response e-learning module within the first aid section of the [learning platform][2]{:.external-link}{:target="_blank"}{:rel="noopener"} to unlock step 2.